PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/EggHatcher.md

 ### Egg Step-Count:

 The number of steps needed to hatch the eggs.
-Look up the value on Serebii.
+Select the species that will hatch from the Egg.

 ## Advanced Settings: